oxyg3nium/oxyg3nium/.autodoc/docs/markdown/app/src/it/scala/org/alephium/app/IntraCliqueSyncTest.md

 - The `IntraCliqueSyncTest` class is a test class that tests the synchronization of nodes within a clique.

 2. What external libraries or dependencies does this code use?
-- This code imports `sttp.model.StatusCode` and uses classes from `org.alephium.api.model`, `org.alephium.protocol.model`, and `org.alephium.util`.
+- This code imports `sttp.model.StatusCode` and uses classes from `org.oxyg3nium.api.model`, `org.oxyg3nium.protocol.model`, and `org.oxyg3nium.util`.

 3. What is the expected behavior of the `it should "boot and sync two nodes clique"` test case?
 - The `it should "boot and sync two nodes clique"` test case is expected to boot two nodes in a clique, mine blocks, synchronize the blocks between the two nodes, and then stop the nodes.